-This is a course designed to provide students with the opportunity to practice and apply the rules and regulations associated with competitive rodeo.
-The exercise and fitness principles and techniques involved in rodeo will be briefly discussed, as a refresher, but will not be thoroughly explored.
+This is an instructional course designed to familiarize students with the rules and regulations associated with competitive rodeo.
+The exercise and fitness principles and techniques involved in rodeo, as well as injury prevention, are addressed.
 Participation in competitive rodeo is not required for this course.